On January 19, 2019. four people were killed by Counter Terrorist Department (CTD) on a highway near Sahiwal.

 The CTD officials termed the incident as an operation against “terrorists” conducted on “intelligence-based information”.

-In the incident, the police fired indiscriminately at a car, inside which total seven people were present .
+In the incident, the police fired indiscriminately at a car in which total seven people were present .
 As a result of firing, four died – Muhammad Khalil; his wife Nabila; their 13-year-old daughter Areeba, and Khalil’s friend Zeeshan Javed.
 Three minor siblings had luckily survived the carnage — Khalil’s son Mohammad Umair and two daughters Muniba and Jaziba.

 CTD’s Accounts & JIT